inex/ixp-manager-docs-md/docs/install/manually.md

 # Manual Installation

-???+ note "**This page was updated in July 2010 for the release of IXP Manager v6.0 and installation on Ubuntu LTS 20.04.**"
+???+ note "**This page was updated in July 2021 for the release of IXP Manager v6.0 and installation on Ubuntu LTS 20.04.**"

 ## Video Tutorial

-We created a video tutorial demonstrating the manual installation process for IXP Manager v5.5.0 (April 2020) on Ubuntu LTS 20.04.
-You can find the [video here](https://www.youtube.com/watch?v=qRIl1ioG6Ck) in our [YouTube channel](https://www.youtube.com/channel/UCeW2fmMTBtE4fnlmg-2-evA).
-The procedure is similar for v6.0 - just be sure to use the [ubuntu-lts-2004-ixp-manager-v6.sh](https://github.com/inex/IXP-Manager/blob/release-v6/tools/installers/ubuntu-lts-2004-ixp-manager-v6.sh) script.
+We created a video tutorial demonstrating the manual installation process for IXP Manager v6.0.0 (July 2021) on Ubuntu LTS 20.04.
+You can find the [latest installation videos](https://www.ixpmanager.org/download/install).
 As always, [the full catalog of video tutorials is here](https://www.ixpmanager.org/support/tutorials).

 ## Requirements